Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 ---------------------

 User groups can be deleted.
-Just click on the trash icon next to the group name in the group management page (?) to suppress the user group from the database.
+Just click on the trash icon next to the group name in the group management page (`User Group Management Page`_) to suppress the user group from the database.
 Only custom user groups can be deleted.

     **Important**